openid/fapi/FAPI_2_0_Advanced_Profile.md

 ### Signing Authorization Responses

 To support non-repudiation for NR4 in the [@!attackermodel], Authorization Responses can be signed.
+Note: FAPI2 does not require Authorization Response encryption.

 #### Requirements for Authorization Servers